Acce5sDenied/MCBE_Parkour_wiki/README.md

 + Strafing don't give the 2% boost in acceleration, unlike Java Edition.
 Same goes for strafe shifting.
 + No presence of inertia AKA momentum threshold.
 + Position and many more values is stored in floats (32-bit).
 This explains many goofy glitches on bedrock.
++ Trigonometry directly uses $sin()$ and $cos()$, so there is no such "significant angles" and "half angles" in Bedrock.
 + No presence of bursting or shift glitch.
 + Shifting would only goes to minimum of 0.025 away from edge.
-+ No 1 tick of air sprint delay. (match Java 1.19.4 and above)
++ No 1 tick of air sprint delay. (matches Java 1.19.4 and above)
-+ Sprint would cancel after touching a wall BUT only if you're acceleration into the wall is past a certain value.
++ Sprint would cancel after touching a wall BUT only if your motion vector and speed vector differ more than a certain value. (probably matches modern Java)
 + Have all-direction joystick controls.
 + You have 16 b/t absolute speed cap.
 + Many block mechanics/properties is different.